NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Mirage Crawler.md

 abilities_mid:
   - name: ""
   - name: "Project Mirage"
-    desc: "`pf2:r` (illusion,occult,visual) **Trigger** The mirage crawler is targeted by an attack\n**Requirements** The mirage crawler's sand cloud is active\n**Effect** The mirage crawler projects multiple illusions of itself within its sand cloud, potentially causing the attacker to hit one of the images instead.
+    desc: "`pf2:r` (illusion,occult,visual) **Trigger** The mirage crawler is targeted by an attack\n\n**Requirements** The mirage crawler's sand cloud is active\n* * *\n\n**Effect** The mirage crawler projects multiple illusions of itself within its sand cloud, potentially causing the attacker to hit one of the images instead.
 Roll 1d4.
 On any result other than a 1, the triggering attack hits the image instead of the mirage crawler, with no effect.
 Either way, the images disappear, and the crawler's sand cloud is suppressed until activated again."

   - name: "Sand Cloud"
     desc: " (aura,illusion,occult,visual) 30 feet.
 The mirage crawler's leg blisters can constantly eject bursts of sand, which the creature uses to its advantage.
-Any creature caught within the area is Concealed, and creatures outside the aura are concealed to creatures within.
+Any creature caught within the area is [[undefined]], and creatures outside the aura are concealed to creatures within.
 The mirage crawler can suppress this aura or activate it again using a single action, which has the concentrate trait."

 attacks:
   - name: ""